 Table 2 displays the dosage recommendations for the treatment and prophylaxis of influenza in adults with various stages of renal impairment (estimated creatinine clearance of less than or equal to 90 mL per minute).
-Dosage modifications are recommended in adults with an estimated creatinine clearance less than or equal to 60 mL per minute [see USE IN SPECIFIC POPULATION (8.6) and CLINICAL PHARMACOLOGY (12.3)].
+Dosage modifications are recommended in adults with an estimated creatinine clearance less than or equal to 60 mL per minute [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].

-[†] Use an oral dosing dispensing device that measures the appropriate volume in mL with the oral suspension.
+Use an oral dosing dispensing device that measures the appropriate volume in mL with the oral suspension.

-[‡] Oseltamivir phosphate for oral suspension is the preferred formulation for patients who cannot swallow capsules.
+Oseltamivir phosphate for oral suspension is the preferred formulation for patients who cannot swallow capsules.

-[§] For patients less than 1 year of age, provide an appropriate dosing device that can accurately measure and administer small volumes.
+For patients less than 1 year of age, provide an appropriate dosing device that can accurately measure and administer small volumes.